 - 1. HHA policy will admit only applicants who are qualified according to all the following criteria: - a.
-Are a family, as defined in Section XV of this policy; - b.
-Meet HUD requirements on citizenship or immigration status; - c.
-Have an Annual Income (as defined in Section IX of this document) at the time of admission that does not exceed the income limits per household size posted in HHA offices. - d.
-Provide documentation of Social Security numbers for all household members, except for those household members who sign a statement to not contend non-citizen status or tenants who were 62 or older on January 31, 2010, whose initial determination of eligibility was begun before January 31, 2010. - e.
-Sign and submit all forms including consent forms or the Authorization for Release of Information (forms HUD-9886 or HUD-9887 and HUD-9887-A) - f.
+Are a family1, as defined in Section XV of this policy - b.
+Meet HUD requirements on citizenship or immigration status - c.
+Have an Annual Income (as defined in Section IX of this document) at the time of admission that does not exceed the income limits per household size posted in HHA offices - d.
+Provide documentation of Social Security numbers for all household members, or certify that they do not have Social Security numbers - e.
 Meet the Applicant Selection Criteria in Section II.
-G. of these policies, including completing a HHA approved pre-occupancy orientation session; - g.
+G. of these policies, including completing a HHA approved pre-occupancy orientation session - f.
+No household larger than 10 people may be admitted g.

+- h.
 For Telephone Road and Long Drive only, no assistance will be provided to any single person who: - 1.
 Is enrolled as a student in an institution of higher education; and - 2.
 Is under the age of 24; and - 3.
 Is not a veteran of the United States Military service; and - 4.
-Is unmarried; and - 5.
+Is unmarried: and - 5.
 Does not have a dependent child; and - 6.
 Is not a person with disabilities; and - 7.
 Is not individually eligible or has parents who, individually or jointly, are not eligible on the basis of income to receive Section 8 assistance. - 2.
 Applicants who are listed as a head of household or spouse of a head of household on a current HHA Public Housing lease are not qualified for admission.